 -Choose your colours well:

-Although it is always very chic, total black is not the only colour I am suggesting you to wear for all eternity.
-Darker colours are known to be the safest option and it is true in some cases, but only if they suit you.
+Although it is always very chic, total black is not the only colour I am suggesting you wear for all eternity.
+Darker colours are known to be the safest option and it is true in some cases, but only if they suit your complexion.

 Your seasonal type is determined using two basic variables: Skin tone, eye, and hair colour.
 To simplify, hair colour is either light or dark, and skin is either warm (blue/pink) or cool (yellow).
 After establishing tones, each person falls into one of four seasonal categories: winter, summer, spring, or autumn.
 For more info: https://anuschkarees.com/blog/2013/09/24/colour-analysis-part-i-finding-your-type